Shopify/polaris/polaris.shopify.com/content/contributing/shipping-your-contribution.md

 └── stylelint-polaris           # Linting rules for using Polaris Design Tokens through CSS custom properties
 ```

-## What technologies we use
+### Technologies we use

-To manage our monorepo structure we use:
+To manage our monorepo, we use:

 - Yarn for package management
 - Turborepo and Yarn workspaces for monorepo workflows